 Superbend magnet consists of 2 superconducting coils assembled above and below of vacuum chamber.
 The coil consists of five sections winding around magnetic steel core.
 The first and second sections are wound from Nb3Sn wire and third section is from NbTi wire.
 The forth NbTi section is used for correction.
 The magnetic steel pole has a shimming notch to obtain necessary transverse field homogeneity.
-The magnetic fields are very low.
+The magnet implies the magnetic steel yoke, so the fridge magnetic fields are very low.
 Figure 3 presents the drawing and picture of the superbend magnet.